ELedlow-Studios/HELP.smc/.github/README.md

 ### Important Notes:
 - Please do not distribute the patched ROM.
 Share only the BPS patch.
-- For more information and updates, visit the [HELP.smc GitHub Pages](https://eledlow-studios.github.io/help.smc/).
+- For more information and updates, visit the [HELP.smc GitHub Pages](https://eledlow-studios.github.io/HELP.smc/).

 ---

 **Current Version:** v3.13.0 <br>
-**Release Date:** Thu, Oct 31, 2024
+**Release Date/Latest Commit:** Thu, Oct 31, 2024